 "Professional" VS "Non-Professional" Pulling Tires -

 As tire pressure varies from one tire manufacturer to another, and depending on the width of the wheels that's being used, it seems that Carlisle tires seems to work best with about 10 p.s.i.
-Cepeks seems to work best with 4-6 p.s.i., when mounted on 12"-13" wide wheels.
+Pioneer (formerly Dick Cepek) seems to work best with 4-6 p.s.i., when mounted on 12"-13" wide wheels.
 But use your own judgment when inflating tires!
 Actually, this is how to tell if the pressure is right: on a hard, dry track, immediately after making a pull, look at the tread for uneven scraping before moving the tractor away from the sled (as this will destroy any evidence on the tread).
 If there's a lot of scraping in the center of the tread, let some air out of the tires.

 Pulling tire sizes are determined by the overall height, maximum width (including the side wall bulge) and the inside diameter.
 For example, 26-12.00x12 size represents that the tire is 26" tall (when fully inflated), has an overall width of 12" (bulge of sidewalls) and mounts on a 12" diameter wheel.
 These tires originally mount on 10.5" wide wheels, but for pulling purposes, it's best to mount them on 12" or 13" (which is better) wide wheels so the tread will lay flat.
 And mount 23-10.50x12 tires on 11" wide wheels so the tread will have better ground contact.

-As far as wheel width is concerned, the correct width for most 26x12.00-12 pulling tires is 13" (when measured inside the bead lip - see drawing).
+As far as wheel width is concerned, the correct width for most 26x12.00-12 pulling tires is 13" (when measured inside the wheel rims - see drawing).
 Actually, the correct wheel width for any pulling tire should be equal to or slightly more than the middle number of the tire size (maximum side wall bulge).
 This allows all of the tread to lay flat on the ground when the tire is inflated to about 10 p.s.i. air pressure.
 If a wheel is too narrow, the center of the tread will make most contact with the ground.
 Air pressure can be reduced with narrow wheels for improved ground contact, but this will cause the circumference of the tires to become smaller and it'll also cause the hitch to lower when the sled's weight is on the tractor, losing valuable ground speed, traction and proper weight transfer.

-Most rear garden tractor wheels have a 5-hole bolt pattern and a circle diameter of 4-1/2".
+To determine the bolt pattern of a wheel (or mounting flange), measure from the outer edge of one bolt hole to the center of another that's farthest away.
+Most 5-hole rear garden tractor wheels have a bolt pattern (circle diameter) of 4-1/2".
 This is the same bolt pattern used on most early domestic (American made) Ford (car wheels), domestic (American made) Chrysler, Dodge, Plymouth (cars and light trucks) and most 5-hole utility trailer wheels.
-The 12" trailer wheels can be widened to whatever width needs to be to match the tire to be mounted on it.
+For garden tractors, virtually any 12" trailer wheel can be widened to whatever width it needs to be to match the tire to be mounted on it.

 Adapting Wheels for Use with a Different Axle Flange Bolt Pattern -

-When adapting Douglas or Real (no longer in production) aluminum wheels or ordinary garden tractor wheels to an axle flange with a different bolt pattern, new holes will need to be drilled in the flanges.
+When adapting Douglas or Real Racing aluminum wheels or ordinary steel garden tractor wheels to an axle flange with a different bolt pattern, new holes will need to be drilled in the flanges.
 For precision accuracy and so the wheels will not move "up and down" when rotating, the holes in the flanges must be drilled in a super spacer that's fastened on the table of a milling machine.
 The bolt pattern for most garden tractor wheels is 4.500".
 This means that the center of the super spacer needs to be moved 2.250" offset.
 Then each hole will need to be drilled precisely in five positions, starting at 0°, then at 72°, 144°, 216° and finally at 288°.
 If the holes are not drilled this way, the wheels will not be centered with the axles.
 Automotive wheels can be adapted to another vehicle using this method too, as long as the flange is big enough to accept a larger bolt pattern.
 IE: Using Chevy car wheels on a Ford 9" truck rear end.

 Remember - when choosing or widening a set of rear wheels, buy them or have them made so they'll set as close as possible to the tractor frame.
 This will allow for a narrow wheel base width on the rear because it's hard to guide a tractor with one's body weight when the rear wheels set out a lot.
 The reason for this is if a tractor starts heading toward the boundary line, one would need to shift their body weight or lean less with [rear] tires that set inward or closer together.
 Narrowing of the fenders may need to be done in order to position the wheels close as possible to the frame.
 That way, the operator can lean less.
 Move and reweld the centers in steel wheels if necessary to accomplish this.